ShipStream/shipstream.github.io/_posts/2019-05-02-third-party-billing-group.md

 ----

 A Third Party Billing Account Group represents a group of third party billing accounts.
-Each group can have one account per carrier.
-Groups can be be assigned to an order using `order.options.tpb_group_id`
+Each group can have one account per carrier/warehouse combination.
+Groups can be be assigned to an order using `order.options.tpb_group_id`.

 <h1 id="tpb_group_list">